Asian shares mixed over concerns about oil tankers, trade

 The Dow Jones Industrial Average gained 101.94 points, or 0.4%, to 26,106.77.
 The Nasdaq composite added 44.41 points, or 0.6%, to 7,837.13.
 The Russell 2000 index of small company stocks climbed 16.01 points, or 1.1%, to 1,535.80.

-The suspected attacks in the Strait of Hormuz come amid heightened tensions between the United States and Iran.
+The alleged attacks in the Strait of Hormuz come amid heightened tensions between the United States and Iran.
 One third of all oil traded by sea, which amounts to 20% of oil traded worldwide, passes through the strait.
-The U.S. blamed Iran in what it called a campaign of "escalating tensions" in a region crucial to global energy supplies.
+The ship owners have not described in detail how their tankers were damaged, and Iran has denied it was involved.

 Economists Nicholas Mapa and Prakash Sakpal said in their report for ING that the market tone for the day was "wait and watch."